Police Firearms unit - SCO19

 ARV (Armed Response Vehicle) Officers

-ARV units respond to spontaneous incidents involving firearms.
-There are some 280 ARV officers utilizing 13 Armed Response Vehicle, or 'Trojans', on the streets of London at any given time.
+Armed Response Vehicle, or 'Trojans' respond to spontaneous incidents involving firearms.
 To enable fast pursuit and arrival times, BMW cars, fitted with state-of-the-art satellite navigation and communications gear are the vehicle of choice for the ARV teams.
 ARVs will patrol known trouble areas, waiting to move in when needed.
 ARV units are usually crewed by 3 Armed Response Officers: driver, communications operator and observer/navigator.
 ARV officers are armed with Glock 17 pistols as standard.
 They also carry tasers.

 2 x Heckler & Koch (H&K) MP5SF 9mm carbines and 2 x H&K G36C(SF) carbines are secured in a gun safe inside the ARV.
 Also carried is a H&K L104A12 37mm projectile launcher, along with various baton rounds.
 Bulletproof riot shields, a red enforcer battering ram, hoolie tool (crowbar) and specialist first aid kits may also be carried in the ARV's boot.